General Dynamics Completes Acquisition of Force Protection

 - Transaction expands company's portfolio of tracked and wheeled military vehicles, and enhances vehicle service offerings

 Force Protection now becomes part of General Dynamics Land Systems.
 Force Protection's portfolio includes the Buffalo mine clearance vehicle, the Cougar Mine Resistant Ambush Protected (MRAP) and the smaller Ocelot light patrol vehicle.
 These vehicles are designed specifically for reconnaissance and urban operations and to protect their occupants from land mines, hostile fire and improvised explosive devices.
 The company has delivered more than 3,000 vehicles under the U.S. military's MRAP vehicle program, and also provides its vehicles to foreign customers including the United Kingdom Ministry of Defence.
 Combined with General Dynamics Land Systems, the company will increase its global service network footprint to support the full vehicle fleet.

-Future of the Chinese Defense Industry - Market Attractiveness, Competitive Landscape and Forecasts ...
+Future of the Irish Defense Industry - Market Attractiveness, Competitive Landscape and Forecasts to...